-This noise monitoring report is drafted for the period January - June 2018.
+This noise monitoring report is drafted for the period January - June 2019.
 This report consists of three parts: introduction to this report, general statistics related to the operations at Dublin Airport, and noise monitoring statistics per noise terminal.
 This executive summary lists brief numbers related to the noise performance of Dublin Airport, these can be found in Table 1 and Table 2.
-In Table 1 the number of events of noise monitoring terminals (NMTs) which are directly overflown is listed.
+In Table 1 the number of events at noise monitoring terminals (NMTs) which are directly overflown are listed.
 These events are correlated aircraft noise events, they are coupled with a specific arriving or departing aircraft overflying the NMT.
-Table 2 shows in summary the average measured noise levels for the first half year period of 2018 for all operational NMTs.
-As one may expect, NMTs directly overflown (NMTs 1, 2, 5, 6, and 20) have higher measured noise levels that can be identified as relating to aircraft noise.
+Table 2 shows in summary the average measured noise levels for the first half year period of 2019 for all operational NMTs.
+As one may expect, NMTs directly overflown by aircraft using the main runway (NMTs 1, 2, and 20) have higher measured noise levels that can be identified as relating to aircraft noise.
 While at other NMTs other noise sources are more prevalent.

 In September 2020 the LAmax distribution charts in this report have been updated.
 Previously, the charts mistakenly presented the LAmax distribution of all noise events.
 With the update, the charts represent the LAmax distribution of aircraft noise events.
+In addition, the report has been updated taking into account the recently identified issues associated with damage suffered to NMT1 during the period March to May 2019.